-Because the prospective medical student with a broad educational background profits most from the medical curriculum, preference is given to applicants with a bachelor's degree.
+Because the prospective medical student with broad educational background profits most from the medical curriculum, preference is given to applicants with a bachelor's degree.
 Courses in paramedical schools (such as pharmacy, nursing, optometry, medical, etc.) do not fulfill the premedical science requirements.
 Courses taken in non-accredited institutions will not be accepted.
 Applicants who have been dismissed from other medical schools for scholastic or disciplinary reasons will not be considered.
-The Admissions Committee reviews all course work completed at the undergraduate, post-baccalaureate, and graduate levels.
+The Admissions Committee reviews all coursework completed at the undergraduate, post-baccalaureate, and graduate levels.

 In selecting courses, the premedical student should be aware of the broad scope of the medical profession.
-The biological basis for the practice of medicine is traditional and appropriate because medicine in its technical aspects is an applied biological science.
+The biological basis for the practice of medicine is traditional and appropriate because medicine, in its technical aspects, is an applied biological science.
 Modern medical practice also requires a working knowledge of chemistry and physics to appreciate vital processes in both health and disease.

 To be successful, medical students must be able to read rapidly and with understanding.
-They also must be able to express thoughts clearly and concisely.
+They also must be able to express their thoughts clearly and concisely.

 Each applicant must complete the following courses prior to matriculation:

-ULSOM will not accept CLEP credit for any prerequisite course work.
+ULSOM will not accept CLEP credit for any prerequisite coursework.